Rainbow Bridge National Monument: History

 Rainbow Bridge became more accessible with the popularity of river running in Glen Canyon after World War II, although the trip still required several days floating the Colorado River plus a six-mile hike up-canyon.
 By the early 1950s, people could travel upstream by jet boat from Lee's Ferry.
 Glen Canyon Dam was authorized in 1956.
 By 1963, the gates on the dam closed and rising Lake Powell began to engulf the river and its side canyons.
 Higher water made motorboat access to Rainbow Bridge much easier, bringing thousands of visitors each year.

-In 1974, Navajo tribal members who lived in the history of Rainbow Bridge filed suit in U.S.a District Court against the Secretary of the Interior, the Commissioner of the Bureau of Reclamation, and the Director of the National Park Service.
+In 1974, Navajo tribal members who lived in the history of Rainbow Bridge filed suit in U.S. District Court against the Secretary of the Interior, the Commissioner of the Bureau of Reclamation, and the Director of the National Park Service.
 The suit was an attempt to preserve important Navajo religious sites that were being inundated by the rising waters of Lake Powell.
 The court ruled against the Navajo, saying that the need for water storage outweighed their concerns.
 In 1980, the Tenth Circuit Court of Appeals ruled that to close Rainbow Bridge, a public site, for Navajo religious ceremonies would violate the U.S. Constitution which protects the religious freedom of all citizens.

 By 1993, a National Park Service General Management Plan, involving much public input, was adopted.
 As part of the planning process, the National Park Service consulted with the five Native American nations affiliated with Rainbow Bridge: the Navajo, Hopi, San Juan Southern Paiute, Kaibab Paiute, and White Mesa Ute.
 Chief among their concerns was that Rainbow Bridge—a religious and sacred place—be protected and visited in a respectful manner.
 Additionally, the tribes expressed concerns about visitors approaching or walking under the bridge.
 Today, the National Park Service asks visitors to be respectful of its significance to the people who have long held Rainbow Bridge sacred.
 It is not illegal, however, for visitors to approach and walk under the bridge from one side to the other along or just above the creek bed, and there is a well-worn path under the bridge that is regularly used.